Cogito ergo sum

 Today my third WordPress plugin has been approved and added to the WordPress Plugins directory.
 A usual action after your plugin submission has been approved, is to push the code to the WordPress SVN repository.
 I must confess that I was never able to memorize all the commands and steps to push the code.
 I am very good at Git and using it because I have been using it for more than 12 years!
 However, I suck at SVN and its command!
 Therefore, I decided to write this small how-to in the first place to help myself and also other people like me who always struggle with remembering the right commands in the right order.

-Disclaimer: WordPress itself has a nice guide for this, but I find it personally too detailed.
+Disclaimer: WordPress has a nice guide for this, but I find it too detailed.
 It could be good for people who use it for the first time, but it is definitely a burden if you know what you want and do, but you only need the commands!

 For this how-to item, I assume you have already installed SVN on your Ubuntu/Unix-based machine.
 In addition, I will be using the slug of my accepted plugin as an example here, you have to use your own!